grand-stack/fullstack-graphql-workshop/1_INTRO_TO_NEO4J_GRAPHQL/README.md

 ![](img/graphql-architect-install3.png)

 This will launch the GraphQL Architect graph app.
-On first
+On first launch GraphQL Architect will inspect the data in your database and generate GraphQL type definitions for the data model.

 ![](img/graphql-architect-overview.png)